KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Previews.md

 }
 ```

-In your preview, you can just inject ``KeyboardActionHandler/preview`` in the initializer and ``KeyboardContext/preview`` as an environment object:
+In your preview, you can just inject a ``KeyboardActionHandler/preview`` action handledr in the initializer and a ``KeyboardContext/preview`` keyboard context as an environment object:

 ```swift
 struct MyView_Previews: PreviewProvider {